recitativonika/evm-token-creator/readme.md

 # EVM Token Creator

 Node.js script designed to interact with multiple EVM compatible blockchains.
 It allows to check native token balances and deploy ERC-20 tokens using a simple Solidity smart contract.
-The script supports multiple wallets and chains, providing flexibility in managing and deploying tokens across different networks.

 ## Features